MenoncleMaya/ObsidianRendorsia/Lore/Campaign 1 -- Montréal/Campaign 1 -- Montréal.md

 - Skirmishes begin to break out within the tunnels themselves, forcing the party to act before the sanctuary collapses into total chaos.

-- Information is scarce—each faction has different versions of the truth, and the puppetmaster's plan is coming to fruition.
+- Information is scarce—each faction has different versions of the truth, and the puppet master's plan is coming to fruition.

----

 ### **1. The Fracturing Sanctuary**